wjj2329/Settlers-of-Catan/README.txt

+Settlers of Catan board game playable over a network with multiple players.

 Run the demo server using "ant server".
 Then navigate to localhost:8081/ in order to read the documentation.
 The "Java docs" link takes you to documentation